- What is First Friends Program?

 Tennessee State University First Friends Program is designed to connect International Students with people on and off campus in the Nashville area.
-Coordinated by the Office of Diversity and International Affairs (ODIA), this program pairs each international student with up to three (3) friends from the following areas:
+Coordinated by the Office of International Affairs (OIA), this program pairs each international student with friends from the following areas:

-A Regional Peer – a student from the same region of the world as the international student who provides information and guidance to ease the transition to the US University experience.
+Regional Friend – A current international TSU student from the same region of the world as the international student will assist new international students with the transition into the United States and University community.

 Phase 1 -- Upon Admission

-ODIA draws regional peers from Tennessee State University’s current international student population.
-ODIA connects the incoming international students with regional peers through phone calls, e-mails and/or instant message once the University issues the I-20.
+OIA draws Regional Friends from Tennessee State University’s current international student population.
+OIA connects the incoming international students with regional friends through phone calls, e-mails and/or instant message once the University issues the I-20.

 Phase 2 -- Upon Registration

-ODIA draws a social/academic peer from different academic departments of Tennessee State University.
-Interested peers attend an orientation hosted by ODIA prior to the term end of the previous semester.
-ODIA makes arrangements for social/academic peers to meet the incoming students before the registration period ends.
+OIA draws American Friends from different student organizations of Tennessee State University.
+Interested American Friends attend an orientation hosted by OIA.
+OIA makes arrangements for American Friends to meet the incoming international students before the registration period ends.

 Phase 3 – Within the First Academic Month

-ODIA draws community partners from civic and religious groups as well as TSU staff and faculty.
-Interested community partners attend an orientation hosted by ODIA.
-Community partners are matched and introduced within the first month of each semester at the First Friends Reception.
+OIA draws Community Friends from civic and religious groups as well as TSU staff and faculty.
+Interested Community Friends attend an orientation hosted by OIA.
+Community Friends are matched and introduced within the first month of each semester.